 Before exploring this question, let me share some experiences from my world of work over the last 18 months:

-- With a population less than one-third that of HRM, the City of St. John's owns and operates 476 affordable housing units.
-With 6 staff, the Non-Profit Housing Division of the Community Services Department manages the housing portfolio, leads the implementation of the City's 10-year affordable housing strategy, regularly engages its private and non-profit housing providers, keeps its non-market housing inventory up to date, facilitates partnerships between the private, non-profit and public sectors, and pursues affordable housing investment opportunities to help address some of the City's most pressing housing needs.
+- St. John’s made a commitment to affordable housing in 2010.
+With a population less than one-third that of HRM, the City owns and operates 476 affordable housing units.
+With 6 staff, the Non-Profit Housing Division of the Community Services Department manages the housing portfolio, leads the implementation of the City’s 10-year affordable housing strategy.
+St. John’s is a member of the collaborative End Homelessness St. John’s initiative, which has 9 dedicated staff.
+The City is part of a 2021 collaborative investigation to address seniors housing needs.

-In May of this year, I conducted a survey of Dartmouth residents (N=311) and only 7% felt HRM was doing a good job on affordable housing...
+In May of 2020, I conducted a survey of Dartmouth residents (N=311) and only 7% felt HRM was doing a good job on affordable housing...
 63% felt HRM’s efforts need to be improved.

-The Province of New Brunswick has undertaken a review of affordable housing best practices in Canada, and from our region, only Charlottetown and St. John’s made the list.
-A couple of the top findings are:
+The Province of New Brunswick has undertaken a review of affordable housing best practices in Canada, and from our region, only Charlottetown and St. John’s made that list.
+An important finding is the concept of “local housing ecosystems” replacing the previous housing continuum:

 - Local housing ecosystems need to be understood.

 On the Dartmouth side of the harbour, there are an estimated 16 non-profit housing providers.
-Here’s what we don't know:
+Here’s what we don't know about them:

 - Who they serve and what housing needs they have